corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/backup.md

 # Backup policy and confidential identities

 Ledger Recovery is intended to be used in conjunction with a holistic Corda Network backup policy.
-The `LedgerRecoveryFlow` defaults to using the ledger `transactionRecoveryPeriod` parameter value for its `TimeRecoveryWindow`.
+The `LedgerRecoveryFlow` defaults to using the ledger `transactionRecoveryPeriod` network parameter value for its `TimeRecoveryWindow`.

 For more information on the `transactionRecoveryPeriod` network parameter, see [Available Network Parameters]({{< relref "../../../network/available-network-parameters.md" >}}).